 And while the shoulder months maintain smaller crowds and fewer mosquitos, when you take a luxury cruise to Alaska depends on what kind of wildlife you want to witness first-hand.

 May is the driest month, so there will be less rainfall to mar an afternoon hike.
 The trees are not in bloom yet, so it’s easier to see moose, Dall sheep, and mountain goats as they move down the hills to where the grass is greener.
 Note that the snow doesn’t really begin to melt until June if you’re a hiker.

 June is bad for bugs, but good for breathtakingly large herds of caribou.
 And of course, June 21 is the longest day of the year, delivering almost 24 hours of sun.

-Humpback, grey, bowhead and beluga whales are all migrating come September, as are the caribou, heading off to their favoured winter pastures.
-This month is also the time for spawning salmon and for sparring and mating moose, goats, caribou and muskox.
+Humpback, grey, bowhead and beluga whales are all migrating come September, as are the caribou, heading off to their favored winter pastures.
+This month is also the time for spawning salmon and for sparring and mating moose, goats, caribou, and muskox.

 The best time to make a cruise booking is from six months to a year in advance of the sailing.
 And as a general rule of thumb, booking early is your best bet.

 The best cruise ship rates are those that are offered when fares are first released for sale.
 Booking right out of the gate also allows you to snap up the top-tier cabins or the most preferred routes and dates before they sell out.
 Know that there will definitely be sales to take advantage of by holding back, but biding your time is a bit of a gamble.
 You may not be comfortable waiting until the last minute and you may not get exactly what you want.